Tevin-Isaac/Tezos-Rent/README.md

-This smart contract was built with SmartPy a pyhon library.
+This smart contract was built with SmartPy a python library.

 The smart contract has various functions that include: